Adam Rapp: Early life

-Rapp was born in Chicago to Mary Lee (née Baird; died 1997) and Douglas Rapp, and spent most of his youth in Joliet, Illinois.
+Rapp was born in Chicago to Mary Lee (née Baird; died 1997) and Douglas Rapp (died 2024), and spent most of his youth in Joliet, Illinois.

 He is a graduate of St. John's Military Academy (Delafield, Wisconsin) and Clarke College (Dubuque, Iowa).
 At Clarke, he captained the varsity basketball team.

 After college he moved to New York City's East Village, where he landed a day job in book publishing and wrote fiction and plays at night.
 He later completed a two-year playwriting fellowship at Juilliard School.
 His younger brother is actor-singer Anthony Rapp.

 Career

 Plays

 Rapp attended the O'Neill Playwrights Conference in 1996.
 His play Finer Noble Gases was staged by the Eugene O'Neill Theatre in 2000, by Actors Theatre of Louisville in 2001, by Carolina Actors Studio Theatre in Charlotte in 2003, and by Rattlestick Playwrights Theater in New York City in 2004.
 In 2001, Nocturne was premiered by the New York Theatre Workshop.
 It has also been staged at by American Repertory Theater and Berkeley Repertory Theatre.
 His play Stone Cold Dead Serious was produced in 2002 by the American Repertory Theater.

 His play Red Light Winter received the Joseph Jefferson Award (Best New Work) in 2005 for its production at Steppenwolf Theatre Company.
-The play ran Off-Broadway at the Barrow Street Theatre from January 20, 2006 to June 25, 2006, directed by Rapp.
+The play ran off-Broadway at the Barrow Street Theatre from January 20, 2006 to June 25, 2006, directed by Rapp.
 The play was nominated for the 2006 Lucille Lortel Award, Outstanding Play, and Rapp received the 2006 Obie Award, Special Citation.
 The play was a finalist for the Pulitzer Prize for Drama in 2006.

 Rapp directed a production of Los Angeles, by Julian Sheppard, in 2007 at the Flea Theatre.
 In 2011, Rapp's The Metal Children was given its regional debut by Swine Palace on Louisiana State University's campus.

 He has said that the Edge Theater Company in New York City is his "artistic home": "Edge Theater changed my life back in 2003.
 They are my family."

-He made his Broadway debut with his play The Sound Inside, which began playing at Studio 54 starting on September 14, 2019 (opening officially on October 17, 2019) starring Mary-Louise Parker.
+He made his Broadway debut with his play The Sound Inside, which began playing at Studio 54 starting on September 14, 2019 (opening officially on October 17, 2019), starring Mary-Louise Parker.
 The play premiered at the Williamstown Theatre Festival in 2018.
-The play was nominated for the Tony Award for Best Play at the 74th Tony Awards.
+It was nominated for the Tony Award for Best Play at the 74th Tony Awards.

+Rapp wrote on the book for The Outsiders: A New Musical, a re-imagination of the 1967 S. E. Hinton novel and the 1983 Francis Ford Coppola film adaptation.
+Broadway performances began on March 16, 2024, at the Bernard Jacobs Theatre in New York City.
+Rapp was nominated with his co-author Justin Levine for the 2024 Tony Award for Best Book of a Musical.
+The musical won the 2024 Tony Award for Best Musical.